bltavares/vagrant-baseline/puppet/modules/vendors/concat/README.markdown

 }
 </pre>

+Detailed documentation of the class options can be found in the manifest files.

 Known Issues:
 -------------
-* Since puppet-concat now relies on a fact for the concat directory, you will need to set up pluginsync = true for at least the first run.
+* Since puppet-concat now relies on a fact for the concat directory, you will need to set up pluginsync = true on the [master] section of your node's '/etc/puppet/puppet.conf' for at least the first run.
   You have this issue if puppet fails to run on the client and you have a message similar to
   "err: Failed to apply catalog: Parameter path failed: File